Customer Service

 2. Marketing opportunities jump high

 70% of customers appreciate a brand more if it takes the initiative and contacts them first.
 This is what proactive customer service is all about.
-Showing your dedication to lend a helping hand any time can be a win-win solution.
+Showing your dedication to helping at any time can be a win-win solution.
 This way, they will know you’re working hard to remove any possible handicaps from their user experience.

 3. Honest feedback is no longer to beg for